 Library and archives

 The departmental library has been in existence since around 1860.
-Its aim is to cover all elements of Egyptology and Sudanology.
-The collection comprises 20,000 library items, the oldest of which was published in 1636.
+Its stock enables research into all aspects of Ancient Egyptian and Sudanese cultures (prehistoric, pharaonic, Hellenistic, Roman and Late Antique Egypt and the contemporary eras in Nubia).
+The collection comprises 25,000 library items, the oldest of which was published in 1636.

-The library has a particularly strong collection of older material (including journals going back to the nineteenth century), museum and exhibition catalogues (around 1,300 items), auction catalogues, and the Nubia and Sudan section.
-Special collections include the Rare Book Collection, Pamphlet Collection and the Roxie Walker Collection (books on Physical Anthropology).
-The library also houses over 200 runs of journals, of which 110 are current.
+The library has a particularly strong collection of older material (including journals going back to the nineteenth century), museum and exhibition catalogues (around 2,400 items), auction catalogues, and the Nubia and Sudan section.
+Special collections include the Rare Book Collection, Pamphlet Collection and the Roxie Walker Collection (books on Bioarchaeology).
+The library also houses over 200 runs of journals, of which 80 are current.

-The departmental library is a library of last resort.
-It is used primarily by British Museum staff, participants in the International Curatorial Training Programme, and scholars and international researchers who are working on the department's collection of objects.
-It is also accessible to those who are seriously researching topics in the fields of ancient Egypt, Coptic Egypt and Sudan.
+The departmental library is a non-lending library.
+It is used primarily by British Museum staff, participants of the International Training Programme, and students, scholars and international researchers who are working on the department's collection of objects.
+It is also accessible to those who are seriously researching the Ancient Egyptian and Sudanese cultures.

 Appointments should be made through the librarian.